-- An applicant submits a master plan application package and rezoning application to the Development Services Customer Service Center Department of City Planning, One Exchange Plaza, 1 Exchange Plaza, Suite 304, Raleigh NC.
+- An applicant submits a master plan application package and rezoning application to the Planning and Development Customer Service Center, One Exchange Plaza, Suite 400, Raleigh NC.

 - A coordinating planner is assigned to manage the review.
 The review team consists of staff with expertise in planning, transportation, transit, stormwater, public utilities, fire, zoning, forestry and greenways.

 - City staff verifies technical compliance with zoning and development regulations, as well as compliance with development policies, standards and guidelines of the Comprehensive Plan.
-Staff corresponds by email wit the client.
+Staff corresponds by email with the client.

 - The Planning Commission considers the application and makes a recommendation to City Council.

 - City Council holds a public hearing.
 City Council can approve, approve with conditions or deny the rezoning and master plan.

 24 business days for each review cycle while in staff review.

 After a master plan has been accepted by staff and all technical document reviewed for completion, staff will schedule a Planning Commission meeting within 45 days.
 The Planning Commission will make a formal recommendation to City Council within 90 days of receipt of the application, unless additional review time is requested.